sesu0722/sqlalchemy/README.md

 * Link Python to the database by creating a SQLAlchemy session.

-* **Important:** Don't forget to close out your session at the end of your notebook.

 #### Precipitation Analysis

-To perform an analysis of precipitation in the area, do the following:
+To perform an analysis of precipitation in the area:

 * Find the most recent date in the dataset.

-* Using this date, retrieve the previous 12 months of precipitation data by querying the 12 previous months of data. **Note:** Do not pass in the date as a variable to your query.
+* Using this date, retrieve the previous 12 months of precipitation data by querying the 12 previous months of data.

 * Select only the `date` and `prcp` values.